 The goal in sedation dentistry is to use a little medication as necessary to achieve relaxation.
-Compared to oral sedation, IV sedation is safer and more effective with less risk of side effects.
+Compared to oral sedation dentistry, IV sedation is safer and more effective with less risk of side effects.
 At any time an antidote can be administered to reverse the effects of the medications if necessary.

 Is Sedation Dentistry Right for Me?

 Dr. Dean will perform a complete evaluation and review of your medical history prior to recommending IV sedation dentistry.
 The treatment is safe and effective for most healthy adults (and even some children).
 Contraindications include:

 - Allergies to specific medications (such as benzodiazepines, barbiturate, etc.)

 - Alcohol intoxication